- Wetsuits, goggles, and/or facemasks are permitted.

 - The bike number is to be worn on the lower back of the outer garment while riding.
 The frame number must be attached to a location visible to event marshals.
 In the event of a bike change, the number must also be transferred.
 The helmet number must be placed on the front, center of the helmet.

 - Each competitor must wear the run race number on their front so that it is visible at all times while on the run course

 - Each athlete must be accompanied by a support team.
 Each support team shall consist of at least 1 adult and no more than 4.

-- Support team is responsible only for his athlete.
-In case of emergency it is obligatory to help other athletes
+- The support team is responsible only for his athlete.
+In case of emergency, it is obligatory to help other athletes

 - Each Support Team member MUST be present on the registration

 - Every support team must have a Captain